-If you've had a transient ischemic attack (TIA), you may need further testing and treatment after you've been checked by your doctor.
+If you've had a TIA, you may need further testing and treatment after you've been checked by your doctor.
 If you have a high risk of stroke , you may have to stay in the hospital for treatment.

 Your treatment for a TIA may include taking medicines to prevent a stroke or having surgery to reopen narrow arteries.

 Medicines may include aspirin, clopidogrel, dipyridamole with aspirin, or warfarin.